What is a Meta Description?

 A meta description is the small blurb that appears underneath your website on the SERP.
 It is designed to provide users with a brief summary of the content on your page so that users know if the page will answer their question.
 Traditionally, meta description length has maxed out at 155 characters, with the exception of experimental periods such as when Google temporarily extended the length to a 320-character meta description length.

 Why should I care about meta description length?

 It is important to stay within the character limit on the meta description length to avoid having part of your description get cut off by the search engine and appear incomplete in the SERP.
 Staying within the meta description length will help to attract consumers attention better.

+Yes.
 The meta description is a valuable tool both for users and the search engine when it comes to SEO management.
 When the page appears on the SERP, users will scan it to see if it answers their query.
 A quality description can positively impact the number of people who click through your site.
 In turn, this can raise your traffic and engagement, improving your rankings in the SERP.

-How do I write an outstanding meta description?
+How do you write a meta description?

 Here is a five-step breakdown, based on recommendations and suggestions Google has stated in its webmaster guidelines, of how to write effective descriptions that will help grow your CTR from your listings on the SERPs and become an expert at SEO.